ProfKaltenberg/github-fundamentals-fusepaopan/INTRODUCTION_README.md

-First pull request
+## First pull request

-# Data Analytics
-## ECO590
-- first bullet point
+My name is Fuse, I am in the Master's program and I'm excited to start this course